SalvatorePreviti/js13k-2022/post-mortem.md

 No, because is just crazy and pure madness.
 And also absolutely yes because is crazy and pure madness! :D

 The fun in this competition is creating something, and this year I really had the urge to create something.
 Is great to share it with other people that are passioned about games, game development and coding.
-A great community, by the way, where everyone is trying to do their best and trying to help each other in the same time.
+Is great to exchange knowledge and tricks used in the various games, ideas and play them all.
+JS13K is a great community - everyone is trying to do their best and trying to help each other in the same time.
 Great thanks to https://twitter.com/end3r for this competition, it has been fun also this year.

-It was tiring, but like every year but gave me some hard and new problems to solve.
-The constraints of time and space are a huge push for creativity and creative solution, is not only educational and fun, is also a big exercise in problem solving.
+It was tiring, but like every year, but gave me some hard and new problems to solve.
+The constraints of time and space are a huge push for creativity and creative solutions: is not only educational and fun, is also a big exercise in problem solving.